 4. Harry’s Lookout

-Drive time from Ramada Resort by Wyndham Flynns Beach: 3 minutes
+Drive time from Club Wyndham Flynns Beach: 3 minutes

 A little more on the romantic side, Harry’s Lookout features a hand-carved wooden pavilion that’s frequently used for weddings.
 This stunning spot was named after Harry Thompson, a Port Macquarie local who was famous for his carving and immense contributions to the area’s tourism appeal.
 The sweeping ocean views are impressive, but the history is pretty interesting too.